wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

     ![Go to API Developer Portal](../assets/img/apis/go-to-developer-portal.png){.cInlineImage-full}

-    You will see the published API in the API Developer Portal, which looks something like this:
+    You can see the published API in the API Developer Portal, which looks something like this:

     ![List of published APIs in the API Developer Portal](../assets/img/apis/developer-portal.png){.cInlineImage-full}